devsisters/goquic/README.md

 This will fetch `libquic` master and build all the binaries from source.
 The C/C++ files for Go bindings will be all built too.

+To build static library files, you should have cmake, C/C++ compiler, and ninja-build system (or GNU make).

-Currently Linux and Mac OS X and FreeBSD is supported.
+Currently Linux, Mac OS X and FreeBSD is supported.

 ## How to build